 Thinking of selling your house?
-The experience and knowledge that I have gained over the years has helped many Princeton owners sell their homes.
-Read on to find out my best advice and what’s involved in selling your house for top dollar.
+The experience and knowledge that I have gained over the years has helped many Princeton owners sell their homes profitably.
+Read on to find out my best advice for what’s involved in making your house stand out from the other competing houses and selling your house for top dollar.

-Depending on your specific situation, there are many important considerations when asking yourself when is the best time to sell my house:
+Depending on your specific situation, there are many important considerations when asking yourself when the best time is to sell your house:

-Time of year: Real estate in Princeton is seasonal, with December, January and February historically being the slowest months.
-Typically, the best months to list a house for sale in Princeton are March - May when Buyers, including recreation Buyers are motivated.
+Time of year: Real estate in the Similkameen Valley is seasonal, with December, January and February historically being the slowest months.
+Typically, the best months to list a house for sale in this area are March - May when Buyers, including recreational property Buyers are motivated.

 Current competition: Supply & demand is important when it comes to real estate.
-If so many Buyers have a big selection of houses like yours to look at, you can expect to have fewer showings and fewer offers, generally resulting in a lower price.
+If Buyers have a big selection of houses similar to yours to look at, you can expect to have fewer showings and fewer offers, generally resulting in a lower price.
 Conversely, if you’re the only renovated 3 bedroom house with a garage for sale in your neighbourhood, Buyers will flock to your house.

-State of the market: Interest rates, job availability and consumer confidence affect prices, and the Princeton market, like other markets, go up and down.
-What’s going on in the market right now?
+State of the market: Interest rates, job availability and consumer confidence affect prices.
+The Similkameen Valley market, like other markets, goes up and down, so it's important to note what’s going on in the market right now.